Connect

 Job Market in Langdon

-Rocky View County has a stable and diversified economy that largely consists of agriculture, manufacturing, transportation, and logistics.
-Langdon's proximity to Calgary means residents can tap into the Calgary job market as well.
+Rocky View County has a stable, diversified economy driven by agriculture, manufacturing, transportation, and logistics.
+Langdon's proximity to Calgary means residents can also tap into the Calgary job market.
 Calgary's largest industries include aerospace, technology, energy, and life sciences.
-The city also has a thriving film and television industry; The Calgary Film Centre includes 50,000 square feet of studios for filming and TV shows.
+The city also has a thriving film and television industry.
+The Calgary Film Centre includes 50,000 square feet of studio space.

 More information about finding a job in Langdon: